symfoni/brreg-docs/source/includes/_intro.md

 *   A string of 64 hexadecimal characters.
 *   Every string of 64 hexadecimal characters is a private key.
 *   If you hand-type a private key differently today than yesterday, you will access a different wallet.
 Never hand type your private key.
 *   This is the string you need to send from your account.
-Without the privatw key you cannot access your account.
+Without the private key you cannot access your account.
 Although, you don't need to save this raw, unencrypted private key in this format.
 You can save the fancy versions of it (e.g. the Keystore File / Mnemonic Phrase).
 *   Example: `afdfd9c3d2095ef696594f6cedcae59e72dcd697e2a7521b1578140422a4f890`

 ### Mnemonic Phrase / Seed Phrase / Seed Words

 *   Another fancy version of your private key, that is actually used to derive multiple private keys.
-*   A (typically) phrase consisting of 12 or 24 words that allows you to access an infinite number of accounts.
+*   A (typically) phrase consisting of 12 or 24 words that allow you to access an infinite number of accounts.
 *   Used by Ledger, TREZOR, MetaMask, Jaxx, and others.
 *   Originates from [BIP 39 Spec](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki).
 *   The accounts you can access with this phrase are determined by the "path".